bra1nDump/ai-task-vscode/docs/backlog.md

 - Multifile edits by leaving around comments
 - Automatically fix compile errors
+- Seamlessly invoke inline completions based on comments

 # Next milestones

+- Published extension and found a single demo user
+- Recorded impressive demo video
-- Try to replace continue on the current project
+- Replaced continue on the current project

+# Next up (useful for getting the first user)

+- Tests the compilation error fixing
+- Record the first video and publish it
+- Publish the extension
 - Automatically fix compilation errors

-# Next up (useful for recording a video)

-- Fix real time feedback output
+- Create a company and apply for open eye credits

+# Later

+- Show input where you can augment the instructions with anything one off
 - Ability to stop the execution
   - A command, so you can add a keybinding to it
   - More intuitively you would just close the editor with the logs (it will probably be annoying because it will always need saving?
 Can I just save it all the time after writing)
-- Show input where you can augment the instructions with anything one off

-# Later

 - Workspace changes
   - Adding a new file
 - Tokenizer - show request stats - people would be spending their hard earned money on this
 - Run on double enter ??
 - Instead of reading from the file system, read from opening a document since it might have more unsaved changes
 - Apply changes as a stream of text edits

+# Done

+- Fix real time feedback output

 ## Better as scripts